The 5 Best Soups for Easing Cold and Flu Symptoms

 Once the soup is cooked, I still have large chunks of the whole tomatoes sitting in the liquid.
 I put the entire recipe into my food processor and it quickly becomes a soup consistency.

-**Substitution notes: Instead of the sugar, I used powdered Stevia.
-I also used the cashew cream in half of the recipe and to make it nut-free for my son, I used oat milk for his half.
+**Substitution notes: Instead of the sugar, I use powdered Stevia.
+I also use the cashew cream in half of the recipe and oat milk for the other half to make it nut-free for my son.

 Miso soup is a godsend when you’re sick.
 It literally soothes you from the inside out (I had actually written that description and then read Karrie’s post over at Happy Money Saver.
 She said almost the same thing, so you know it’s true!!)